marianmeres/demino/README.md

 ### Proxy

 Will proxy the current request to `target`.
 Target can be specified either as a plain url string (absolute or relative) or a function resolving to one.
+Currently does NOT support websockets.

 ```ts
 app.get('/search', proxy({ target: 'https://google.com' }));